 - Currently people in or transitioning from a recovery program do not have a safe residence to live in with others seeking the same goals, sharing the same struggles as well as learning skills to prepare them to move forward.

 - Witnessing others succeed in this difficult process will give them hope and a feeling of empowerment that is critical to their success.

 - There is a growing number of community organizations as well as many individuals willing to help in any way possible as these homes come about.

 - To obtain funding/mortgages to purchase and furnish homes.

 - To obtain support from the communities to have these homes in their neighborhoods.

 - To enable the homes to be affordable to people in recovery on their current wages, payments from the department of social services, supplements from family members, donations, charitable funds, grants or government sources.

 To support persons in recovery by improving their access to safe, stable residences with peer and community support.
-Our vision is adequate housing for all people in recovery in Rockland County.
+Our vision is adequate housing for all individuals in recovery from a substance use disorder.

 - Rockland Recovery Homes is being established at a time when an increasing number of people working at recovery will need this option available to them to greatly increase their chances to succeed.

 - Rockland Recovery Homes is closely associated with other organizations that have the qualification and experience to assist in ensuring the proper operation of the homes is in place.